francotaboada/jungler-heatmap/README.md

-# jungler-stats
+# League of Legends Jungler Location Heatmaps
-Testing the Riot API with data found on Kaggle to predict jungler movements in the first 10 minutes of the game.
+Using data found on Kaggle to predict jungler movements in the first few minutes of the game in high elo games.

 ## Dataset